davidyen1124/iphone-availability/README.md

 **iPhone Availability: Taiwan Edition (Now With Extra LOLs)**

 If you’re hunting iPhone 17 pickup slots across Taiwan and also enjoy software that doesn’t take itself too seriously, you’ve come to the right repo.
-This Cloudflare Worker scrapes Apple’s public endpoints, caches the results, and serves a slick UI — all while being watched by a robot that takes screenshots like a proud parent at a school play.
+This Cloudflare Worker scrapes Apple’s public endpoints, caches the results, and serves a slick UI.

 ![Freshly baked screenshot](assets/screenshot.png)